 The weather is fairly similar to Lisbon, with above-average temperatures year-round and just a few rainy days per season.

-The town centre is small, charming, and picturesque with a beach feel to it, with moored fishing boats, restaurants serving fresh fish, and the Municipal Market – Mercado do Livramento – with local producers selling fresh fruits, vegetables and fish along with all those wonderful typical produces you can only find here.
+The Municipal Market – Mercado do Livramento – is full of local producers selling fresh fruits, vegetables, and fish along with all those wonderful typical produces you can only find here.

-As for the cost of living, it is lower compared to the centre of other cities in Portugal such as Lisbon and Porto.
+As for the cost of living, it is lower compared to the center of other cities in Portugal, such as Lisbon and Porto.